-Students who wish to withdraw from a course after the initial add/drop period may do so by the mid-point of the course (e.g., through the end of the seventh week of a traditional semester) provided that (a) the student's academic dean, in consultation with the course instructor, finds withdrawal to be in the student's best interest (note that a student must maintain 12 credit hours for full-time status).
-After the mid-point of the term, course withdrawal will only be granted in highly unusual circumstances, such as documented health emergency.
-Withdrawal after the mid-point of the term will not be permitted simply to prevent receipt of a grade that might not meet the student's satisfaction.
-In addition, students who have violated the academic honor code may not be eligible for withdrawal.
+Students who wish to withdraw from a course after the initial add/drop period may do so through the end of the tenth week of a traditional semester provided that (a) the student's academic dean, in consultation with the course instructor, finds withdrawal to be in the student's best interest (note that a student must maintain 12 credit hours for full-time status).
+After the tenth week in the semester, course withdrawal will only be granted in highly unusual circumstances, such as documented health emergency.
+Withdrawal after the tenth week will not be permitted simply to prevent receipt of a grade that might not meet the student's satisfaction.
+Students who wish to withdraw from a winter/summer intercession course or ASAP course may do so by the mid-point of the course.
+Students who have violated the academic honor code may not be eligible for withdrawal.
 In all approved cases, the University Registrar will record a grade of a W (withdrawal) on the student's permanent record.
 To initiate a request to withdraw from a course, a student must complete a Course Withdrawal Form and meet with an authorized representative of their academic dean's office or the Office of Academic Support and Retention.
 A "W" may not be granted after final grades have been submitted except in very rare cases, during which an instructor must file a change of grade form.

+AC: 05/19/2010 Revised AC: 04/27/2015 Revised AC: 02/01/2016

-Course and Credit Requirement for Graduation: The course and credit requirement for graduation is a minimum of 120 credits and at least 38 three or four credit courses.
+Course and Credit Requirement for Graduation:

+The course and credit requirement for graduation is a minimum of 120 credits and at least 38 three or four credit courses.

 [This new graduation requirement is in effect with the class of 2006.]

-AC: 12/03/2001 Grade Point Average Required for Graduation: A Grade Point Average (GPA) of 2.0 overall and in one's major is required for graduation.
-CR: 11/02/1987 AC: 02/07/2011
+Grade Point Average Required for Graduation:

+A Grade Point Average (GPA) of 2.0 overall and in one's major is required for graduation.